 2. In Marriage, Beware of Big Boxes by Cindy Chupack

 For me, this is a “Modern Love” column favorite.
-And yes, there are many.
+And yes, there are many when it comes to Modern Love submissions.
 In fact, two of the essays I’m providing as samples appeared in The New York Times’ “Modern Love” column.
 The opening declares a truism that many are afraid to utter aloud:

 In any marriage, even the best marriage, there will come a day when you wonder why you married this person…This handsome, tuxedoed man is publicly binding his life to yours, and you think, ‘It would have to snow inside my house before I would ever feel anything but love for this man.’

 Chupack’s writing is witty, concise and laugh-out-loud funny at times.
 It’s also honest.
 Equally important, nearly every woman who has been married to a romantic can find herself inside that story.

 Admittedly, while I read this essay, I was thinking more about my parents’ marriage than my own (my hubby’s gift-giving style is decidedly understated), but the point is, there are universal themes scattered throughout this essay.
 It boils down to this: Snow, even inside your house, can be quite beautiful.

 3. Mother Rage: Theory and Practice by Anne Lamott

 I had a hard time reading this essay.
 I wanted to look away, to deny Lamott’s experience, to pretend I can’t relate.
 But then, I had to press pause and bow down.
 Lamott’s bravery in this piece, well, it’s almost unparalleled.

 After all, it takes guts to admit this: